amithathreya/ruct_server/README.md

 # rust_server
-crude implementation of tcp server in rust
+A very basic implementation of a multithreaded server in rust.